toasted-marshmallow-co/DarkWarehouse.PublicDocs/docs/06-The Equipment/06-Conveyors/Interacting with Conveyors.md

 ## Reset Conveyor Interlocks 🔒

-To `Reset Interlocks`, is to clear the interlock tasks that have been created.
-This is easily done by right-clicking the conveyor, navigate and click on the `Reset Interlocks` option🔗.
+To [Reset Interlock](../Interlocks), is to clear the interlock tasks that have been created.
+This is easily done by right-clicking the conveyor, navigate and click on the [Reset Interlock](../Interlocks) option🔗.

 ![reset interlocks](assets/working-with-conveyors/pallet-placement-location.png "reset interlocks")